 Untreated hearing loss has been closely linked to anxiety and depression.
 Those with untreated hearing loss are 50% more likely to have depression symptoms than those who wear their hearing aids.
 They were 30% more likely to have anxiety.

-Your audiologist will be able to work with you to find solutions that reduce your tinnitus symptoms.
+Your hearing specialist will be able to work with you to find solutions that reduce your tinnitus symptoms.